 - 1/4 cup mayonnaise or more to taste

 - 1 tbsp Dijon mustard or spicy brown mustard

 - black pepper

-- In a medium bowl, mash the eggs with a potato masher until desired consistency.
+- Chop the eggs with an egg slicer and place them in a medium bowl.
+Alternatively, you can mash the eggs with a potato masher until desired consistency.

 - Add ham, celery, mayonnaise, mustard, and garlic.
 Stir gently to combine.